scottyeager/seektime/README.md

 This tool use the following assumption: if computed seektime is lower than 0.5 ms, we assume it's an **SSD**.

 In order to have more relevant value, the test does 128 seek-read, not only one.
-All of theses seek and randomly spread over the disk, to try to avoid as much as possible hardware cache.
+All of theses seek are randomly spread over the disk, to try to avoid as much as possible hardware cache.

 In addition, each time before doing any seek/read, we ask the kernel to purge any page cache related to this disk.